| About the Club

 full race car, daily driver, or newly acquired project car, SDAC aims to

 cover material interesting to all.
+Is there a

 membership fee?
 The LSSDAC has a voluntary annual fee of $10 per